mozilla-releng/relengdocs/how-to/rotate/gpg_signing_key.rst

     gpg --homedir new --verify *.asc
     # You should see output like:
     # gpg: Good signature from "Mozilla Software Releases <release@mozilla.com>"
+    # and a "Subkey fingerprint" that matches the new key

 You can also find an example of the adhoc signing manifest `in this PR`_.
 If that signing manifest still exists in the repository, you can even skip steps 4 and 5, and promote that manifest in step 6 instead.